Are you looking for the best neighborhoods in Eindhoven for expats to live in? You are not alone.

 Eindhoven is one of the safer cities in The Netherlands, although it is not immune to criminality, being the fifth-largest Dutch city.

 Bike theft is a severe problem in The Netherlands, especially in major cities.
 A large part of the crime rate in the Netherlands is due to the theft of bikes.
-It is estimated that approximately 0,5 million bicycles are stolen annually out of the 18 million bikes in total.
+Approximately 0.5 million bicycles are estimated to be stolen annually out of the 18 million bikes in total.
 The more expensive e-bikes are most popular among thieves, and you should lock your e-bike securely if you are not using it.

 Watch out for pickpocketing in bigger cities.
 Protecting your wallet carefully in a big city like Eindhoven is a matter of common sense.
-It is also common sense to avoid some bad neighborhoods in Eindhoven (see above) in the evenings and at night.
+It is common sense to avoid some bad neighborhoods in Eindhoven (see above) in the evenings and at night.

 Living in Eindhoven Vs. Living In Other Dutch Cities

 Eindhoven is scoring consistently high in rankings about attractive places in The Netherlands for expats to live and work.